Doug Barrault

-Douglas Barrault (born April 21, 1970) is a Canadian-born former professional ice hockey Right Winger.
+Douglas Barrault (born April 21, 1970) is a Canadian-American former professional ice hockey Right Winger.
 Drafted 155th overall in the 1990 NHL Entry Draft by the Minnesota North Stars, he played in four National Hockey League games with the North Stars and Florida Panthers.
 He was claimed by the Panthers in the Expansion draft for their inaugural season on June 24, 1993.